replete/abstractionless-task-runner/README.md

 Bundlers like webpack are magical and can be the perfect solution.
 But they can also become extremely complicated to get working, and can suffer from the same problems as task-runners because they also rely on plugins.

 # Package APIs + browser-sync
-Write your own script and deal with packages APIs directly.
-This repository is just a starting point.
+Write your own script and deal with package APIs directly.

-I've found `browser-sync` to watch for changes much faster than multiple concurrent CLI-watchers and easier to orchestrate.
+* I've found `bs.watch()` to be faster than multiple concurrent package CLI watchers and easier to orchestrate.

-The only extra dependency is `glob`, which should be a part of Node anyway.
+* `glob, fs-extra, browser-sync` are required globally, but do what you will.
+* `fs-extra` exposes a useful `outputFile` method, which creates parent directories if they dont currently exist

 ## TODO:

-- [ ] Separate and expose build/reload tasks to npm scripts
+- [x] Separate and expose build/reload tasks to npm scripts
 - [ ] Add more package examples
 - [ ] Find useful abstractions (eg, transforming path strings)